JackDougherty/jack-site/_pages/educ309.md

 - Secondary source readings to compare with our findings, TBA

 ### Thur Oct 31: Presenting our findings
-- Public presentation of research findings for guest evaluators, during class OR Common Hour, TBA
+- Public presentation of research findings for guest evaluators.
+Final preparations during class, and presentation during Common Hour 12:15-1:15pm.

 ### Tues Nov 5
 - Assign short essay #5: each student will identify a short reading on topic related to this seminar, and write essay about why it matters, with discussion questions, for Nov 19, Nov 21, Dec 3